Alfredo Despaigne Rodríguez

 - Height 5' 8", Weight 214 lb.

-Outfielder Alfredo Despaigne is one of the brightest stars in Cuban baseball.
+Outfielder Alfredo Despaigne has been one of the brightest stars in Cuban baseball.
 He set the Cuban single-season home run record, then reclaimed it after having seen it broken by another player.
 He also holds the record for most home runs in a Baseball World Cup.
+He set a record for MVP awards in the Cuban Serie Nacional with four and has also starred in Mexico and Japan.

 In the 2004 World Junior Championship, Despaigne hit cleanup for the Cuban team that won Gold.
 He batted .263/.400/.526 with 8 runs in six games and tied for the tourney lead with one home run (7 players each hit one in the event).
 He scored the most runs in the competition, beating out the likes of Justin Upton.